jeff-cardwell/adug_from_scratch_build/README.md

     [Composer: required packages with differing levels of minimum-stability](http://stackoverflow.com/questions/23086204/composer-required-packages-with-differing-levels-of-minimum-stability)

-    This means that Composer will always try to use a "stable" release first.
+    This means that Composer will always try to install a "stable" release first.
 Available options (in order of stability) are `dev`, `alpha`, `beta`, `RC`, and `stable` ([Minimum Stability](https://getcomposer.org/doc/04-schema.md#minimum-stability)).
-If there is no available dependency that from `beta` onward (which are what Composer considers "stable"), it will use an `alpha` or a `dev` version.
+If there is no available dependency from `beta` onward (which are what Composer considers "stable"), it will use an `alpha` or a `dev` version.

 6. Prevent conflict between `drupal/drupal` dependencies and `drupal/core` dependencies